ShabareshReddy/Auth/README.md

 * npm i validator
 -->validates the user before signup with all credentials before storing into the Database
----->Created the First route
+---->Created the routes
-     *** /user/signup with validationsignup and checks user exists or not and password hash using bcrypt and create the user
+     ** /user/signup with validationsignup and checks user exists or not and password hash using bcrypt and create the user
+     ** /user/login